-Did you know that May is Older Americans Month, a month where the nation honors and celebrates the senior members of our communities?
-This year, taking care of our seniors should be of the utmost importance as the COVID-19 pandemic has wreaked such havoc on their health and their day-to-day lives.
+Did you know that May is Older Americans Month?
+This is a month when the nation honors and celebrates the senior members of the community.
 In Ohio, the population is aging rapidly and, by 2025, more than 1 in 4 Ohio residents will be age 60 or older.
-In honor of Ohio’s seniors, and to celebrate Older Americans Month, let us take a look at 8 resources for more information and a variety of ways to help.
+In honor of Ohio’s seniors, and to celebrate Older Americans Month, let us take a look at eight resources for more information and a variety of ways to help.

-5. Administration for Community Living: This organization manages a wide range of services and programs for seniors throughout the country and can be a great resource for providing support and protection for Ohio’s older adults.
+The Administration for Community Living manages a wide range of services and programs for seniors throughout the country and can be a great resource for providing support and protection for Ohio’s older adults.

 For assistance with navigating elder law issues, our office is here for you.
 Please get in touch with us to schedule an appointment.